Bowling Green vs. Akron NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Bowling Green and its opponents have scored at least 46 points or more only once this season.
+- Bowling Green and its opponents have combined for 46 points -- this matchup's over/under -- only once this year.

 - Akron has combined with its opponents to score more than 46 points in all five games this season.

-- The two teams combine to score 35.8 points per game, 10.2 less than the total in this contest.
+- The two teams combine to average 35.8 points per game, 10.2 less than the total in this contest.

-- The 63.8 points per game these two squads have allowed to opponents this season are 17.8 more than the 46 over/under in this contest.
+- These two squads surrender a combined 63.8 points per game, 17.8 more than this contest's over/under.

-- The average total in Falcons games this season is 51.5, 5.5 points more than Saturday's over/under of 46.
+- The average total in Falcons games this season is 51.5, 5.5 points above Saturday's over/under of 46.

-- The 46-point over/under for this game is 9.8 points below the 55.8 points per game average total in Zips games this season.
+- The 55.8 PPG average total in Zips games this season is 9.8 points more than this game's over/under.

 Bowling Green Stats and Trends

+- In Bowling Green's five games this season, it has five wins against the spread.

-- Bowling Green's games this year have not hit the over on any of five set point totals.
+- Bowling Green's games this year have not hit the over yet in five opportunities.

 - The Falcons collect 175.2 fewer yards per game (277.0) than the Zips allow per outing (452.2).